 The World Telecommunication Standardization Assembly included in Resolution 99 (Geneva, 2022) an action plan initiating a thorough review of ITU-T potential restructuring options, based on empirical analysis, with a view to having a more effective, efficient, fit-for-purpose, forward-looking and inclusive ITU-T. TSAG was charged with the responsibility to manage the analysis of ITU-T study group restructuring based upon contributions to TSAG from Member States and ITU-T Sector Members.
 This document details the management of that analysis.

+At its meeting in December 2022, TSAG agreed on how to implement the action plan for the analysis of ITU-T study group restructuring as documented in 221212-TD-GEN-152r1 and directed RG-WPR to execute that implementation.
+Within RG-WPR, an associate rapporteur was designated to lead this activity.
+In accordance with Resolution 99 (Geneva, 2022), the rapporteur group made a progress report on the analysis at each TSAG meeting.

+Between the December 2022 and June 2023 meetings of TSAG, RG-WPR convened four virtual meetings to consider contributions to advance the implementation of the action plan.

-Editor’s Note – additional information to be added about the structure and execution of the work within TSAG is to be provided here.
+Editor’s Note – additional information about the later execution of the work within TSAG is to be provided here.

 Overview of analytic approach

+The approach utilized by RG-WPR was to apply “multiple-criteria decision-making” (MCDM) in the analysis of alternative study group structures.
+MCDM is concerned with structuring and solving decision and planning problems involving multiple criteria.
+Typically, there does not exist a unique optimal solution for such problems, and it is necessary to use decision-makers' preferences to differentiate among solutions.
+This describes the type of decision facing this group relative to the analysis of alternative structures for ITU-T study groups.

-The analysis comprises four elements: (1) identifying and making available the common set of data to be used by all participants, (2) specifying measurable KPIs in formulaic expressions and their relative importance in the evaluation, (3) detailing the way to use KPIs when comparing alternative proposals for ITU-T SG structure and (4) compare alternative proposals for ITU-T study group structure and select an optimal one to advise TSAG on what to propose as a good ITU-T SG structure to WTSA-24.
+The analysis comprises four elements: (1) identifying and making available the common set of data to be used by all participants [see clause 2.1], (2) specifying measurable KPIs in formulaic expressions and their relative importance (weight) in the evaluation [see clause 3], (3) detailing the way to use KPIs when comparing alternative proposals for ITU-T SG structure [see clause 2.2] and (4) identify [see clause 4] and compare alternative proposals [ see clause 5] for ITU-T study group structure and select an optimal one to advise TSAG on what to propose as a good ITU-T SG structure to WTSA-24.

 Data for use in analysis

 Resolution 99 identified an extensive list of metrics to be used in the analysis.
-A roadmap to the relevant data provided by TSB for the metrics identified in the action plan for the analysis.
+RG-WPR collected, with the assistance of TSB, the available data (metrics) identified in the action plan and posted them in the TSAG Rapporteur Group Meetings Informal FTP Area.
 It was emphasized that the metrics to be used should be selected carefully so that the necessary workload would be reasonable.
-This roadmap is contained in RGWPR-DOC1 (230315).
+Annex A to this progress report identifies which data is available for the specific metrics identified in 221212-TD-GEN-124r1.
+The check marks () in Annex A provide links to the data related to the respective metric.
+For those metrics that TSB does not have the resources to collect the data, guidance is provided for how to gather the pertinent data.

+The attention of the reader is drawn to the observation that some of the data may be of value to other investigations within TSAG concerning metrics.

 Utilization of KPIs